athenarc/UDFBench/README.md

 ## Queries

-UDFBench comprises 21 SQL queries with UDFs implemented in 4 database engines:
+UDFBench comprises 21 SQL queries with UDFs implemented in 5 database engines:
   - **MonetDB**
   - **PostgreSQL**
   - **DuckDB**
   - **SQLite**
   - **PySpark**

-You can find the queries organized by engine in the `queries` folder.
+You can find the queries in the `queries` folder per engine.

 ---